 For US Residents only

 B cells are defenders of your body.
-Along with other cells, they make up your body’s adaptive immune system.
+Along with other cells, they make up your body’s immune system.
 When B cells become cancerous, they can grow out of control and cause a type of blood cancer called B-cell acute lymphoblastic leukemia (ALL).

 About 20% of children with B-cell ALL will not have success with initial treatments.
 These children experience a relapse, which means their cancer has returned, or their cancer is refractory, which means it did not respond to treatment.

 In the past, the only choices for children and young adults with relapsed or refractory B-cell ALL have been chemotherapy or stem cell transplant.
 But there is now a different treatment option with KYMRIAH® (tisagenlecleucel).

 KYMRIAH FOR KIDS